BookStackApp/website/content/docs/admin/updating-php.md

 type = "admin-doc"
 +++

-While we try to ensure a fairly slow, steady and stable path for BookStack updates, requirements do change as software develops & moves on.
+While we try to ensure a fairly steady & stable path for BookStack updates, requirements do change as software develops & moves on.
 In particular, the minimum required version of PHP will increase about once per year.
 Every so often we also may require a new minimum version of composer to be used for BookStack.
 This page details the common steps required to update these both.